How to Build the Perfect Smoothie

 Throw in some greens – a handful or two of spinach or kale

-Add your powders and seeds – 1 scoop protein powder [vega protein + greens is a great option, but skip fresh greens], 1-2 Tbsp. cacao powder [if you want chocolate], 1 Tbsp. hemp seeds, 1 Tbsp. chis seeds, 1 Tbsp. flax meal
+Add your powders and seeds – 1 scoop protein powder [vega clean protein is a great option], 1-2 Tbsp. cacao powder [if you want chocolate], 1 Tbsp. hemp seeds, 1 Tbsp. chis seeds, 1 Tbsp. flax meal

 Add a healthy fat – 1/4 an avocado [frozen or fresh], 1 Tbsp. coconut oil or 1 Tbsp. nut butter [peanut, almond, cashew – solely nuts or nuts and salt]